lnshewmo/Credit_Risk_Analysis/README.md

 Table 2: Accuracy and Imbalanced Classification Report Summary for 6 models

-##Summary:
+## Summary:

 With reduction of loan default rates as the objective, increased recall of the model to the minority class (high-risk loans) is the prioritized criteria for selecting an appropriate model.

 Of the 6 models evaluated, the Easy Ensemble (AdaBoost) model shows the greatest recall (92%), least number of false negatives (983), highest accuracy (93%), better precision (9%), and best F1 score.
-These figures should be translated to real dollars and compared to the current protocol for evaluating loan applications to determine if this model is an improvement.
+These figures should be translated to real dollars in revenue and effort and compared to the current protocol for evaluating loan applications to determine if this model is an improvement to the current procedure.
 If not, there may be other algorithms or features to include for further testing.